Niceboy0829/Botkit/docs/readme-facebook.md

 | facebook_account_linking | a user has started the account linking
 | facebook_optin | a user has clicked the [Send-to-Messenger plugin](https://developers.facebook.com/docs/messenger-platform/implementation#send_to_messenger_plugin)
 | facebook_referral | a user has clicked on a [m.me URL with a referral param](https://developers.facebook.com/docs/messenger-platform/referral-params)
+| facebook_app_roles | This callback will occur when a page admin changes the role of your application.
+| standby | This callback will occur when a message has been sent to your page, but your application is not the current thread owner.
+| facebook_receive_thread_control | This callback will occur when thread ownership for a user has been passed to your application.
+| facebook_lose_thread_control | This callback will occur when thread ownership for a user has been taken away from your application.

 All incoming events will contain the fields `user` and `channel`, both of which represent the Facebook user's ID, and a `timestamp` field.